kobolabs/epub-spec/README.md

 &#42;The Kobo Vox and Blackberry apps both run older versions/ports of the Android app and will not be updated.

-&#42;&#42;Fixed Layout content display on Sony Readers is dependant on the capabilities of Adobe SDK.
+&#42;&#42;Fixed Layout content display on Sony Readers is dependent on the capabilities of Adobe SDK.
 As a result the display of Fixed Layout content may not always match the display across other Kobo reading platforms.

 The ePub 3.0 spec is based on HTML5 and CSS3, adhering to the most recent versions.
 Content creators are advised to review the [HTML5 and CSS3 reference profiles](http://www.idpf.org/epub/30/spec/epub30-contentdocs.html#references) because changes to them could impact file production.